aureooms-ulb-2010-2015/2014-2015-memof508/final/presentation/say.md

 # Title page

 The subject I am going to present is called
-	*Lower Bounds and Algorithms in the Decision Tree Model*.
+	*Lower Bounds and Algorithms in the Linear Decision Tree Model*.